byu-oit/handel/docs/supported-services/redis.rst

      - Yes
      -
      - The size of each Redis instance in your cluster.
 See `Choosing Your Node Size <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/CacheNodes.SelectSize.html>`_ for more details.
+   * - maintenance_window
+     - string
+     - No
+     -
+     - The daily time range (in UTC) during which ElastiCache may peform maintenance on the node group.
+For example, you can specify 05:00-09:00.
    * - redis_version
      - string
      - Yes